Can I Donate?

-- All donors must be feeling well and healthy on the day of donation and be in good overall health.
+All donors must be feeling well and healthy on the day of donation and be in good overall health.
 You can donate on most medications and with various medical conditions.
-More about the facts of blood donation and common questions.

-Donors over 17 years of age.
-There is no upper age limit to donating blood!
+For donors 17+ years of age and up (there is no upper age limit to donating!):